MaterializeInc/materialize/doc/user/content/connect/materialize-cdc.md

 Record updates take the form of `(data, time, diff)` triples, representing respectively the changed record, the logical timestamp of the update, and the type of update (`-1` for deletion and `1` for addition or upsert).

-There should be at most one diff for each `(data, time)` pair.
+There should be at most one diff value for each `(data, time)` pair.
+That is, if a stream has updates `(data1, time1, -1)` and `(data1, time1, 1)`, these should be combined and expressed as `(data1, time1, 0)` (and then suppressed).
 In effect, the data must be pre-consolidated before it is transmitted to Materialize.
-This is an important part of the design, because we cannot otherwise distinguish the deliberate use of `(data, time, +1)` and `(data, time, +1)` from duplication in the steam, which the format is meant to resist.
+There can be multiple identical `(data, time, diff)` triples, but they will be treated as duplications, and only one update will be recorded.

 ## Example Materialize CDC Avro schema